mylzdev/moodlet/README.md

 ## License

-Habo is released under the [MIT-License](LICENSE).
+Moodlet is released under the [MIT-License](LICENSE).
 Feel free to use, modify, and distribute it as you wish.

 ## Acknowledgments